THE

 28. Settlement of Claims.

-29. Settlement of pretrial stage.
+29. Settlement at pretrial stage.

 30. Procedure on receipt of complaint.

-31. Order
+31. Order of

 32. Penalties.